-The Complaining or Responding Party who are the subjects of an alleged incident of sexual harassment, sexual assault, dating violence, or stalking will be allowed to drop a course in which they are both enrolled without any academic penalty.
+The Complainant or Respondent who are the subjects of an alleged incident of sexual harassment, sexual assault, dating violence, or stalking will be allowed to drop a course in which they are both enrolled without any academic penalty.

-A Responding Student facing an alleged violation of the Code Student of Conduct may have a hold placed on their transcript requiring them to contact the Executive Director of Student Affairs, the Director of Title IX ComplianceTitle IX Coordinator, or designee to request permission to withdraw from the University.
+A Responding Student facing an alleged violation of the Code Student of Conduct may have a hold placed on their transcript requiring them to contact the Executive Director of Student Affairs, the Title IX Coordinator, or designee to request permission to withdraw from the University.
 While a student may be permitted to withdraw from the University, the hold will remain on the student's transcript until all allegations are resolved.
 The investigation into alleged conduct violations may continue regardless of the student's withdrawal or choice to participate in the investigation.
-The institution shall expedite the disciplinary process as necessary to accommodate both the Complaining and Responding Party's interest in a speedy resolution.
+The institution shall expedite the disciplinary process as necessary to accommodate both the Complainant and Respondent's interest in a speedy resolution.